tzi/profile-css.md/perf-rendering.md

 CSS rendering performance is the efficiency to compute styles after everything is loaded.
 The purpose is to get fluid interfaces, for example fast scrolls or **smooth animations**.
-Todo that we need to get the browser rendering the page at **60fps everywhere**.
+To do that we need to get the browser rendering the page at **60fps everywhere**.

 ## Is it important?